 Business-as-usual is changing

 Exxon shareholders vote to replace three board members with forward-thinking leaders who could help catalyze and accelerate a much-needed transition toward a clean energy future.

 EDF is instrumental in bringing together some 50 oil companies to agree to slash their methane emissions to near-zero by 2030.
 To ensure these companies meet the pledge, EDF, the International Energy Agency, the U.N.
 Environment Programme and allies launch an independent partnership to track progress.

 Forging policy to drive change

 Science alone won’t mitigate the impact of methane emissions.
 Neither can business.
 Stronger state and federal policies are needed to drive change and level the playing field.
 As the world’s largest oil and gas producer, the United States has both an opportunity and a responsibility to lead the way.

 EDF and partners secure new rules to limit oil and gas methane pollution in California, Colorado, Ohio, Pennsylvania and Wyoming, and our campaign leads to national methane reduction commitments from the U.S., Canada and Mexico.

 EDF and partners lead a successful effort to secure the first U.S. federal rules to reduce oil and gas methane pollution.

 Historic U.S. climate law passes

-After months of negotiations and EDF working tirelessly with key Senate offices, Congress passes the Inflation Reduction Act.
+After long negotiations and EDF working tirelessly with key Senate offices, the U.S. Congress passes the Inflation Reduction Act.
 The law will create a program that complements Environmental Protection Agency regulations to drive down methane emissions from oil and gas operations.